wzhengsen/LuaOOP/README_EN.md

 p2:delete();
 print(p1.x);-- nil
 print(p2.x);-- nil
-if not class.IsNull(p1) then
+if not class.null(p1) then
-    -- You can judge a object whether have been destructed by class.Null. p1:PrintXY();
+    -- You can judge a object whether have been destructed by class.null. p1:PrintXY();
 end
 -- Raise error.